turingschool/backend_mod_1_prework/section1/README.md

 Read [this article](https://pubs.ppai.org/pc-today/six-habits-of-super-learners/) about the habits of Super Learners.
 Reflect on this - what do you already do?
 Does this make you want to do anything new or different as you beginthis learning journey?
 Jot down your notes now, and we will ask you to share some reflections with your small group at the end of this section.

+- I want to read more.
+- I want to focus more on the process versus the end goal in order to understand how I did it.
+- I do remember things better when I teach someone else so I could do more of this.
+- I usually eat fairly healthy, but now I want to eat more brain food — blueberries, vegetables, whole grains, and healthy unsaturated fats.
+- I would like to apply the Pomodoro technique while studying.
+I take some breaks but not as often as I could.

 ## Part B Terminal

 You will likely spend the majority of your time in Module 1 in either the Terminal or your text editor (Atom).
 When you're new to programming, the terminal can seem like a scary place, but it has some advantages over other means of interacting with your computer.
 Perhaps the greatest advantage is that it allows programmers to build tools that they can share with each other without going through the process of creating a graphical user interface.
 This makes it easy to share code quickly so that it can be used in multiple projects.